 Bargain, you’re in Asia.
-Even-though I’m Cambodian, they’ve tried to rip me off a couple of time.
-I had to walk away for them to shout me an offer I’ll take.
+Even though I’m Cambodian, they’ve tried to rip me off a couple of time.
+I had to walk away for them to shoot me an offer I’ll take.

 Rely on your first instinct.
 Use your gut to determine if the person is trustworthy.

-I love biking, but don’t forget that this is a HUGE complex, and you will be walking around a lot inside each temples you choose to visit.
-If you have a whole week excursion, consider biking, but for a 3 day pass or more, I highly recommend a tuk tuk because of how much energy you’ll be exerting just walking around the temples.
+I love biking, but don’t forget that this is a HUGE complex, and you will be walking around a lot inside each temple you choose to visit.
+If you have a whole week excursion, consider biking, but for a 3-day pass or more, I highly recommend a tuk-tuk because of how much energy you’ll be exerting just walking around the temples.
 If you’re staying at a hotel, they will offer you tours which will cost you a good amount of money, so if you’re like me, and want to spend the money on the local economy, and save at the same time, step out of the hotel, and walk the street.

 Tip: Save money, don’t book a tour.
 Avoid the crowds.

 With more than a million tourists visiting Angkor Wat each year, it is inevitably crowded, no matter which tour you take.
 And large or popular tour groups tend to follow similar timetables.
 In my experience, it is better to avoid tours if you want to avoid crowds.
-Book a tuk tuk driver with your guest house, or someone off the street, and set your alarm to wake you before dawn.
-The Angkor complex is so much more serene when there are fewer visitors and temperature and humidity are at their lowest.
-Arrive at the temples when doors opens at 5:00am.
+Book a tuk-tuk driver with your guest house, or someone off the street, and set your alarm to wake you before dawn.
+The Angkor complex is so much more serene when there is fewer visitors and temperature and humidity are at their lowest.
+Arrive at the temples when doors opens at 5:00 am.

 Get a private guide instead

-If you don’t know your Khmer Empire history, a well educated guide could fully explain many things to you.
-The differences between each temples, their history and significance.
-Full details about the Khmer civilization, from its ambitious beginning, its influence in many parts of Southeast Asia, to its inevitable demise.
+If you don’t know your Khmer Empire history, a well-educated guide could fully explain many things to you.
+The differences between each temple, their history and significance.
+Full details about the Khmer civilisation, from its ambitious beginning, its influence in many parts of Southeast Asia, to its inevitable demise.
 As well as current Cambodian culture, and religion, and how everything is connected.
 I know while travelling, we’re all on a budget, but it’s well worth it to get a guide.
 You need to bring context into what you’re seeing, feeling, and experiencing, or throughout the whole trip, you will feel disconnected.